ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 have been
 largely ignored in the computer science academic literature.
 However, many innovative spreadsheet systems have been introduced.
-Google Fusion Tables ref?? uses column formulas to avoid a common source of errors, the need to copy formulas as rows are added/deleted from a table.
+Google Fusion Tables [Gonz2010] uses column formulas to avoid a common source of errors, the need to copy formulas as rows are added/deleted from a table.
-The Pyspread ref?? project uses Python as the formula language, which increases the expressiveness of formulas.
+The Pyspread [PySpread] project uses Python as the formula language, which increases the expressiveness of formulas.
-A more radical approach is taken by the Stencila system ref??, which provides a document structure that includes cells that execute formulas, including the display of of data tables;
+A more radical approach is taken by the Stencila system [Stencila], which provides a document structure that includes cells that execute formulas, including the display of of data tables;
 cells may execute statements from many languages including Python and R.